LADY IN THE PEW

 The pastor leaned forward, elbows planted on his knees, hands clasped like he was afraid of what they’d do if he let them loose.
 His eyes weren’t on Keith.
 They drifted past him, to some place years back, and stayed there.

 “Her husband was sick,” he said.
-“Not sniffles-and-bedrest sick.
-I’m talking the kind of sickness that eats a man piece by piece.
+“The kind of sickness that eats a man piece by piece.
 She thought she could fight it the way she fought everything—by giving.
 You understand?
 Every Sunday she came with her tithe, and not just ten percent.
 Heaps.
 Envelopes fat as bricks.
 I knew it didn’t work that way.
 God doesn’t trade dollars for miracles.
 But I thought about the church, about the red ink stacked up in ledgers, the bills, the creditors breathing down our necks.
 And against the cloth, against my conscience, I let her keep giving.”

 His jaw clenched, knuckles whitening.
 “At first, it made sense.
 The debts began to clear, and I told myself it was God’s will—her generosity saving His house.
 But debt turned into surplus.
 Surplus turned into ambition.
 New carpet.
 Stained-glass repairs.
-A bell that hadn’t rung in twenty years got fixed and polished till it gleamed like Heaven’s door itself.
+State of the art sound system.
 She saw all that, and she believed.
 She thought her money was multiplying into blessings, like bread and fish passed through holy hands.”

 He took a shaky breath, and now his voice dropped low.
 “But her husband still died.
 Just slipped away one night, as if God had never heard a single word.
 And when he did, she looked at me with those hollow eyes and she realized the truth—that I hadn’t been saving her, I’d been bleeding her.
 Feeding on her grief like a parasite.
 She gave it all because she believed it meant something.”